 - 3 cups finely shredded cabbage

-- 1 tsp minced ginger I use a small grater
+- 1 teaspoon minced ginger I use a small grater

 - 1 clove garlic minced

-- 1 tbsp black vinegar Substitute: malt vinegar
+- 1 tablespoon black vinegar Substitute: malt vinegar

-- 3 drops sesame oil about ⅛ tsp
+- 3 drops sesame oil about ⅛ teaspoon

 For pan frying

-- 2 tbsp neutral flavoured oil Canola or sunflower
+- 2 tablespoon neutral flavoured oil Canola or sunflower

 - Place flour and water in a bowl and mix with one hand until combined.
 Tip the dough onto lightly floured benchtop and knead until smooth (approx. 3min).
 Form dough into a ball, cover and rest for 10min.